hd-UQ/cd_dynamax/src/continuous_discrete_nonlinear_gaussian_ssm/README.md

 - Note that the codebase currently only supports inputs at measurement times, i.e., $u$ is observed at times $t_k$ as given in t_emissions.

 - UKS and EnKS implementations

+- EnKF and UKF are written to support non-linear observation function $h$; if $H$ is linear, these algorithms can (and should!) be simplified accordingly.